estatelelashvili/testmycv/CV.md

 Estate Lelashvili

 ## About me/Summary
 I am a psychologist though recently I found a new passion in coding.
 I enjoy learning more about computer science and building apps.
-My next goal is to become a web developer.
+My current goal is to become a web developer.
-I have a bachelor’s degree in psychology so I am equipped with strong communication skills.
-I can cooperate efficiently with others and can be a useful member of a team.
 I watch carefully what is trending in modern Web technologies, therefore currently I am studying at rolling scopes trainig programm.
 I am confident that I will be a hardworking student at rolling scopes trainig programm.
+Since I have a bachelor’s degree in psychology so I am equipped with strong communication skills, that allows me to cooperate efficiently with others and be a useful member of a team.

 ## Skills
 •	HTML;